microsoft/vcpkg-docs/vcpkg/maintainers/handling-usage-files.md

 configure_file("${CMAKE_CURRENT_LIST_DIR}/usage" "${CURRENT_PACKAGES_DIR}/share/${PORT}/usage" COPYONLY)
 ```

-This installs `${CURRENT_PACKAGES_DIR}/share/${PORT}/usage` which vcpkg will use to print usage
-instructions for the port whenever it gets installed.
+After installing packges, vcpkg detects files installed to `${CURRENT_PACKAGES_DIR}/share/${PORT}/usage`and prints their usage instructions.

 ### Content format

-When structuring the content of the usage files, it is important to focus on providing clear instructions that cover the essential aspects of using the package.
+It is important to focus on providing clear instructions that cover the essential aspects of using the package.
 The content should be concise, well-structured, and emphasize the minimum build system integration required to ensure the basic functionality of the library.

-While it can be tempting to include extensive code snippets, command-line instructions, or configuration details, it is advisable to avoid overwhelming users with excessive information.
-Instead, prioritize clarity and conciseness in explaining the fundamental steps to utilize the package effectively.
+Prioritize clarity and conciseness in explaining the fundamental steps to utilize the package effectively.
+Avoid overwhelming users with code snippets, command-line instructions, or configuration details.
+Instead, use the [`"documentation"` property in the port's `vcpkg.json` file](../users/manifests.md) so users can learn more about the specifics of your library.

-For comprehensive and detailed information, users can refer to the package's [documentation](../users/manifests.md).

-Usage files should follow a pattern similar to the following templates:
+Use the following templates as a pattern for your usage files:

 Packages with CMake targets: